lookit/research-resources/Legal/Lookit consent form template 1.md

 This study is run by [`PIName`] at [`institution`].
 If you or your child have any questions or concerns about this study, or in the very unlikely event of a research-related injury, please contact [`PIContact`].

-If you or your child have any questions or concerns about the Lookit platform, please contact Kim Scott at kimscott@mit.edu or 617 324 4859.
+If you or your child have any questions or concerns about the Lookit platform, please contact Lookit staff at lookit@mit.edu or 617 324 4859.

 ---